ovh/terraform-ovh-commons/journey/3-create-readytouse-instance/README.md

 ```

-This template include some files to add in the system (write_files) and a script to run at the end of the boot process (runcmd).
+This template includes some files to add in the system (write_files) and a script to run at the end of the boot process (runcmd).
 The files to add are also template based.

 ```terraform
 data "http" "myip" {